marisacasillas/chatterlab/course_instructions/instructions-debate_participation.md

-# Grading guidelines: Debate participation
+# Grading guidelines: Debate/"feature" presentation participation
-There are two in-class debates planned in this course, and you will receive up to 1 point for your contributions to each.

 ## Group debate: Turn-taking behaviors are universal to communicative systems
+There is one in-class debate planned in this course, and you will receive up to 1 point for your contribution.

 In this debate, we will split up into groups and have a debate with one group arguing _for_ the prompt and one group arguing _against_ it.
 Groups will have a chance to work together to build their arguments and their response to the other group's arguments.

 Full credit for participation in this debate (1 point) is gained by your contribution to at least one of the following activities: